Loan Calculator

 - n

-- Interest is modeled as a fixed rate over the full term.
+- The estimate assumes a fixed interest rate and equal monthly payments over the full term.

 Assumptions and limitations